seanpm2001/Anime_Studio_Docs/README.md

 - WebVTT

 Gosu is one of the main application languages, with Raku coming in second.
 WebVTT is used purely for subtitles.
 Markdown and Ruby are used for documentation and web development.
 Prolog is used for speech synthesis and advanced queries.
 C is used as a core language.
 Red is used as a third application and middle language, and Ren'Py is used for visual novel development.

+I chose languages that sounded Japanese for software diversity purposes, and to fit the theme of the project.
+These languages are perfectly functional and adequate to program this software.

 ***